-The L3_FT_P algorithm is applied to regridded L1C_TB radiometer data as a baseline (Figure 2).
-Implementing the L3_FT_P algorithm in this way ensures production of the binary state freeze/thaw flag consistent with the needs of L2/L3 soil moisture processing.
+The L3\FT\P algorithm is applied to regridded L1C\TB radiometer data.
+Implementing the L3\FT\P algorithm in this way ensures production of the binary state freeze/thaw flag consistent with the needs of L2/L3 soil moisture processing.
 The intermediate orbit-specific freeze/thaw products are temporally composited to assemble freeze/thaw state maps separately for AM and PM acquisitions.
 The daily temporal compositing process is performed on the 36 km EASE grid data, retaining the freeze/thaw state associated with those acquisitions closest to 6:00 AM local time (AM daily product) and 6:00 PM local time (PM daily product).
-These intermediate products are further composited into the daily L3_FT_P product, keeping the latest date of acquisition as a replacement for acquisitions acquired on older dates, to ensure full coverage of the freeze/thaw domain from AM and PM acquisitions separately.
+These intermediate products are further composited into the daily L3\FT\P product, keeping the latest date of acquisition as a replacement for acquisitions acquired on older dates, to ensure full coverage of the freeze/thaw domain from AM and PM acquisitions separately.
 These AM and PM multi-date composites are used to derive the combined product with nomenclature shown in Table 3 above.
 The respective date and time of acquisition of each of the AM and PM components of the data stream is maintained in the data set.
-The daily L3_FT_P product will thus incorporate AM and PM data for the current day, as well as past days' information (to a maximum of 3 days, necessary only near the southern margin of the FT domain) to ensure complete coverage of the freeze/thaw domain in each daily product.
+The daily L3\FT\P product will thus incorporate AM and PM data for the current day, as well as past days' information (to a maximum of 3 days) to ensure complete coverage of the freeze/thaw domain in each daily product.